jindrichmynarz/dissertation/parts/geocoding.md

 Since we practice separation of concerns, the geocoder expects reasonable clean input.
 It is the responsibility of data preparation to structure and regularize postal addresses.
 This effort has benefits for many tasks, not geocoding only.
-Instead of ad hoc cleaning during geocoding we thus prepare postal addresses as part of the ETL pre-processing, as described in the [section on cleaning data](#cleaning).
+Instead of ad hoc cleaning during geocoding we thus prepare postal addresses as part of the ETL pre-processing, as described in the [section on data transformation](#transformation).

 Queries to Elasticsearch are generated from the provided addresses to geocode.
 Since every property of the addresses is optional, the queries can be generated in several ways.